Escape the city crowds and take a breather in peace and quiet...

 Indonesia is home to thousands of unspoilt islands, but this scenic getaway is a true gem.
 The resort blends seamlessly with its environment, as it’s designed around the island’s native framework.
 With plenty of driftwood elements and natural ventilation, the beach houses are a stunning mix of traditional Indonesian architecture and contemporary structures.
 For a special dining experience, head to the beach or order a picnic hamper and hop over to a nearby island.
 Oh, and before the day’s done and dusted, make time for a pampering sesh at the all-natural spa.

-Nikoi Private Island: Get there by a one-hour ferry from Tanah Merah ferry terminal to Bintan, followed by a one-hour car ride and 20-minute speed boat ride.
+Nikoi Island: Get there by a one-hour ferry from Tanah Merah ferry terminal to Bintan, followed by a one-hour car ride and 20-minute speed boat ride

 Say hello to paradise.
 With dreamy abodes tucked into untouched nature, this little slice of heaven is private luxury at its finest.
 Only six villas can be found on the island, each with floor-to-ceiling windows for verdant views and infinity pools that extend into magnificent ocean vistas.
 The indulgence continues with meals made from organic, locally-grown produce, and you get to decide where and what you’d like to dine on.
 To further bask in nature’s glory, take a dive trip to Tubbataha Reefs National Park, explore El Nido’s limestone cliffs from above or discover the Subterranean River National Park for unforgettable adventures.

-Banwa Private Island: Get there by private jet or helicopter transfers 1.5 hours from Manila.
+Banwa Private Island: Get there by private jet or helicopter transfer 1.5 hours from Manila

 Welcoming visitors to the “edge of wildness”, Nihi Sumba bills itself as a go-to for adventurers and wanderers.
 Featuring 28 villas with private pools on the island, a stay here can take you from a lush treehouse to a mountain-top perch to magnificent bedside views of the sun descending below the horizon.
 For a different kind of luxury, let the experts craft your itinerary around your interests.
 Activities include surfing, swimming with horses, cultural programmes, sunset massages, morning yoga sessions and more.